Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 ---
-path: "/react-served-by-express-running-in-docker"
+path: "/react-served-by-express-running-in-docker-container"
 date: "2018-11-22"
-title: "React front-end served by Express from Docker container"
+title: "React App Served by Express from Docker container"
 summary: "Moving to Docker requires special considerations for the front-end.
 The front-end should dynamically retrieve the backend endpoint.
 In the case of multiple environments, the same docker image could be re-used while moving from TST to ACC for example."
 image: ""
 author: "Giwan Persaud"